Yoctol/bottender/docs/channel-line-liff.md

 ]);
 ```

-Up to five text, image, video, audio, location, template (only a URI action can be set as an action), and flex messages are acceptable.
+Up to five texts, images, videos, audios, locations, templates (only a URI action can be set as an action), and flex messages are acceptable.

 Let's add a click event listener to send messages on click.
 You could replace the body tag in `liff.html` with the following implementation: